nar17/AL395_mybots/README.md

 # 	Ontology:
-In solution.py, the robot is generated from a rootlink of fixed size and position.
-From the rootlink, two legs grow from the rootlink origin.
+In solution.py, the robot is generated from a rootlink of fixed size and position, where two legs grow from the rootlink origin.
 Each leg consists of randomly-sized links connected by center-placed, revolute joints with randomized axis.
 The legs are symmetrical across the X-Z plane, and they grow in the positive-Z, negative-X, and positive- or negative-Y directions.
 Each link is randomly assigned either a green color, indicating the presence of a sensor neuron, or a blue color, indicated no neurons.

 The following images shows a diagram of the robot's ontology and an example of a randomized robot: